developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Enterprise Keyboard Configuration - Navigation Mode

-This Managed Configuration allows an Administrator using an EMM to configure the navigation mode the Enterprise Keyboard on a Zebra Android device will use to provide its user experience.
+This Managed Configuration allows an Administrator using an EMM to configure the navigation mode used by the Enterprise Keyboard on a Zebra Android device to provide its user experience.

-- When a value of ***Tab-based (new)*** is chosen, the Enterprise Keyboard will use the new user experience wherein different tabs can be used to select the desired keyboard.
+- When a value of ***Tab-based (new)*** is chosen, the Zebra Enterprise Keyboard uses the new user experience wherein different tabs are used to select the desired keyboard.

-- When a value of ***Key-based (legacy)*** is chosen, the Enterprise Keyboard will use the legacy user experience wherein keys can be used to select the desired keyboard.
+- When a value of ***Key-based (legacy)*** is chosen, Enterprise Keyboard uses keys to select the desired keyboard layout.

 ### Enterprise Keyboard Configuration - Numeric Layout Mode

-This Managed Configuration allows an Administrator using an EMM to configure the numeric layout mode the Enterprise Keyboard on a Zebra Android device will use when it determines that a numeric keyboard should be displayed.
+This Managed Configuration allows an Administrator using an EMM to configure the numeric layout mode of the Enterprise Keyboard on a Zebra Android device used when it determines that a numeric keyboard should be displayed.

-- When a value of ***Telephone Mode*** is chosen, the Enterprise Keyboard will display a numeric keyboard in telephone mode (e.g. 123, 456, 789).
+- When a value of ***Telephone Mode*** is chosen, Enterprise Keyboard displays a numeric keyboard in telephone mode (e.g. 123, 456, 789).

-- When a value of ***Calculator Mode*** is chosen, the Enterprise Keyboard will display a numeric keyboard in calculator mode (e.g. 789, 456, 123).
+- When a value of ***Calculator Mode*** is chosen, Enterprise Keyboard displays a numeric keyboard in calculator mode (e.g. 789, 456, 123).

 ### Enterprise Keyboard Configuration - Show Alphanumeric Tab

-This Managed Configuration allows an Administrator using an EMM to configure whether the Enterprise Keyboard on a Zebra Android device will show the alphanumeric tab to allow selection of the alphanumeric keyboard.
+This Managed Configuration allows an Administrator using an EMM to configure whether the Zebra Enterprise Keyboard on a Zebra Android device shows the alphanumeric tab to allow selection of the alphanumeric keyboard.

-- When a value of ***Off*** is chosen, this feature is turned off (disabled) and is not available for entering data using the Enterprise Keyboard.
+- When a value of ***Off*** is chosen, this feature is turned off (disabled) and is not available for entering data using Enterprise Keyboard.

-- When a value of ***On*** is chosen, this feature is turned on (enabled) and is available for entering data using the Enterprise Keyboard.
+- When a value of ***On*** is chosen, this feature is turned on (enabled) and is available for entering data using Enterprise Keyboard.

 ### Enterprise Keyboard Configuration - Show Numeric Tab

-This Managed Configuration allows an Administrator using an EMM to configure whether the Enterprise Keyboard on a Zebra Android device will show the numeric tab to allow selection of the numeric keyboard.
+This Managed Configuration allows an Administrator using an EMM to configure whether the Enterprise Keyboard on a Zebra Android device shows the numeric tab to allow selection of the numeric keyboard.

 - When a value of ***Off*** is chosen, this feature is turned off (disabled) and is available for entering data using the Enterprise Keyboard.